Multi-photon entanglement and interferometry: Quantum communication

 The idea of quantum teleportation is illustrated in the Fig.~\ref{telidea}(a).
-Suppose a photon (or any other particle) 1, the state of which Alice wants to teleport to Bob, is in a general polarization state $|\chi\rangle_{1} =\alpha|H\rangle_{1}+\beta|V\rangle_{1}$ (unknown to Alice).
-The trivial idea that Alice performs certain measurement on $|\chi\rangle_{1}$ by which she would obtain all the information necessary for Bob to reconstruct the state is ruled out: an experiment on qubit can give one only one bit of information.
-Enough to determine which state can be ruled out, but insufficient to reconstruct the actual state - to this end we need infinitely many measurements on identical copies of the state.
-The projection postulate makes it impossible to fully determine the state of a single quantum system.
-The no-cloning principle excludes the possibility to have more high-fidelity copies than the original one.
+Suppose, particle 1 carries a qubit in the state $|\chi\rangle$ which Alice should teleport to Bob, that is to transfer it to his particle.
+Let us consider pure states, and represent our discussion in terms of qubits carried by polarization states of photons.
+We shall assume that $|\chi\rangle_{1} =\alpha|H\rangle_{1}+\beta|V\rangle_{1}$ is the original polarization state of particle 1.
+Of course, Alice does not know the state of this qubit.
+The trivial idea, i.e., that Alice performs certain measurements on $|\chi\rangle_{1}$ by which she would obtain all the information necessary for Bob to reconstruct the state is ruled out: an experiment on a qubit can give only one bit of information.
+This only suffice to determine which state can be ruled out, but is insufficient to reconstruct the actual state.
+To this end we need infinitely many measurements on identical copies of the state.
+The projection postulate makes it impossible to fully determine the state of a single quantum system, or, from another point of view, the no-cloning principle (Wootters and Zurek, 1982) excludes the possibility to create additional high-fidelity replicas of the original state.

 Still, according to Bennett \emph{et al.} there is a way out.
-Suppose that an ancillary pair of photons 2 and 3 is shared by Alice and Bob, and it is in the polarization entangled state $|\psi^{-}\rangle_{23}$.
-The entire system, comprising Alice's unknown particle 1 and the entangled pair, is in a product state, $|\chi\rangle_{1}|\psi^{-}\rangle_{23}$.
-By expanding the state of Alice's particles 1 and 2 in the Bell basis one has
+Suppose that an ancillary pair of photons 2 and 3 is shared by Alice and Bob, and that it is in the polarization entangled state $|\psi^{-}\rangle_{23}$.
+The entire system, comprising of the unknown state of particle 1 and the entangled pair, is in a state $|\chi\rangle_{1}|\psi^{-}\rangle_{23}$.
+By expanding the state of particles 1 and 2 (they are in the hand of Alice) in the Bell basis, one gets

-Now, if Alice performs a Bell-state measurement on her two particles, with respect to the above basis, then the four possible outcomes are equally likely regardless of the unknown state $|\chi\rangle_{1}$.
-However, once particles 1 and 2 are projected into one of the four entangled states, particle 3 is instantaneously projected into one of the four pure states in Eq. (\ref{newexp}).
-They can be rewritten into the following form
+Now, if Alice performs a polarization Bell-state measurement on her two particles then the four possible outcomes are equally likely, regardless of the unknown state $|\chi\rangle_{1}$.
+However, once particles 1 and 2 are projected into one of the four entangled states, the polarization state of particle 3 is instantaneously projected into one of the four pure states appearing in Eq. (\ref{newexp}).
+They can be rewritten in the following form